NEW: checkk out our golf course year round via our White Point GOLFCAM

-Now entering it's 81st year, the golf course at White Point has challenged golfers of all levels from around the world.
-This spectacular 9-hole, Par 35, oceanside course was established in 1932 (take a peek at our past!), shortly after White Point Beach Resort opened, and continues to be one of the most popular parts of our oceanside Beach Resort Community.Meet Dave Kemshead, our Golf Pro and explore our oceanside course
+For 84 years, the golf course at White Point has challenged golfers of all levels from around the world.
+This spectacular 9-hole, Par 35, oceanside course was established in 1932 (take a peek at our past!), shortly after White Point Beach Resort opened, and continues to be one of the most popular parts of our oceanside Beach Resort Community.Meet Dave Kemshead, our Golf Pro and explore our oceanside course - "Pebble Beach of the North"!

 Described by many members and visitors as the most picturesque golf courses in Atlantic Canada, the course is challenging for the avid golfer with small greens, narrow fairways and strong sea breezes.
 The recreational golfer will enjoy the quality of the course and the panoramic views that accompanies it.